behaack/SimpleFormManager-V2/README.md

 ###### start(tickSpeed: number): void
 ###### stop(): void

-A full description of these properties and method can be foundfuther down in this document.
+A full description of these properties and methods can be found futher down in this document.

 ## Usage (Getting started)
 Instantiate Simple Form Manager V2